What do people think about you?

 When there is engagement in your workplace, it is easier to manage perceptions.
 Keeping the lines of communication open helps the entire team.
 People can easily give and receive feedback when the setting is right.

 You can influence how people see you in most cases.
-The important thing is to evaluate and reflect the feedback you receive.
-Understand what your strengths and weaknesses are, then strategize how you would communicate going forward.
+The important thing is to evaluate and reflect on the feedback you receive.
+Know your strengths and weaknesses, then strategize how you would communicate moving forward.

-Your goal is to ensure that you eliminate acts that negatively impact your professional reputation so that people don't get the wrong impression of you.
+Your goal is to eliminate acts that negatively impact your professional reputation so that people don't get the wrong impression of you.

-Managing how people perceive you is not optional if you want to your reputation as a professional be accurate and if you want to attain the heights of your career or business.
+Managing how people perceive you is not optional if you want your reputation as a professional to be accurate and get to the heights of your career or business.